sam2829/strongest-avenger-drf/README.md

 ***Comment***

-The Comment model is linked is linked to the Posts model by foreign key using a one to many relationship to store comments for a specific post.
+The Comment model is linked to the Posts model by foreign key using a one to many relationship to store comments for a specific post.
 The Comment model is also linked to the User model by foreign key using a one to many relationship to allow for comments to be linked back to a specific user and their profile.
 When the user is making a comment on a post they they can also select whether they a agree or not that the character in the post is the strongest avenger.

 ***Follow***

+The Follow mode is linked to the User model by foreign key using a one to many relationship.
+This is the case for both fields owner and followed.
+These fields have related names "following" and "followed".
+This allows the user to follow multiple users and also have multiple users following them.
+The Model also makes sure that a user can not follow or be followed by a user multiple times.

 ***Like***

+The Like model is linked to the User model by foreign key using a one to many relationship so that any likes can be linked back to a specific user and their profile.
+The Like model is also linked to the Post model by foreign key using a one to many relationship to store likes for a specific post.
+The model also makes sure that a user can not like the same post twice.

 ***Report***

+The Report model is linked to the User mode by foreign key using a one to many relationship so that any reports can be linked back to a specific user and their profile.
+The Report model is also linked to the post Post model by foreign key using a one to many relationship to so that any reports can be linked back to the post with the issue.
+In the Report model the user will also be provided a select choices for the reason for the report and a description to explain.
+There is also a Boolean field top select whether the issue has been resolved, this is strictly for admin to select once they have resolved the issue.